SvenBroeckling/phasesix-rulebook/published/gear_en.md

 * **Concealment**: the concealment of the weapon indicates how easy it is to detect when searching for it.
 A higher value means easier recognition of the weapon.
 * **Type**: the type of the weapon indicates to which weapon class the weapon belongs.
 * **Damage potential**: this value is indicated by a number of dice.
 The dice represent the potential of the weapon to do more damage and are added to the skill value on attack rolls.
-* **Piercing**: the piercing reduces the protection of the person hit by the specified value.
+* **Piercing**: Reduces the target's protection by the number of protection units specified.
+For the protection to have effect, the target must expend more protection units than the piercing of the weapon.
 * **Actions to ready**: Weapons can take a different amount of time to ready.
 It usually takes one action to change or pick up a weapon.
 However, there are also very fast weapons that can be switched to without delay, and also very complex weapons.
 * **Range (metres)**: the range is given for all weapon types.
 For ranged and thrown weapons, it indicates the maximum range at which a target can be reasonably hit.
 Melee weapons with a range of more than one metre can be used at the indicated range, such as pole weapons.